loopwerk/loopwerk.io/content/articles/2025-06-11-alpine-ajax-django.md

     if "X-Alpine-Request" in request.headers:
         # It's an AJAX request, return just the partial
         return TemplateResponse(request, "partial.html", context)

     # It's a normal request, return the full page
     return TemplateResponse(request, "full.html", context)
 ```

 This works, but maintaining two separate templates (`full.html` and `partial.html`) is a pain.
-Yes we can use Django’s `include` tag to include the partial template into the full template, but we can do better.
+Yes we can use Django's `include` tag to include the partial template into the full template, but we can do better.

 ### A better way: django-template-partials